AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 ## Network functions
 OmicsFold provides a set of functions to extract and process data from a DIABLO model into a multi-omic interaction network visualization.
-The network functions identify associations between top features in the model and reformat the associations into a network object for direct visualization in R or visualization in an external program such as Cytoscape.
+The network functions identify associations between top features in the model and reformat them into a network object for direct visualization in R or in an external program such as Cytoscape.

 ### Extract feature associations